thuguerre/WebSiteQuickAddingForTodoist/README.md

 TODO

+## For developers : how to set up the project ?

+###Credentials
+For security reasons, Todoist API credentials are not committed to the Git repository.
+For the moment, a very basic solution is used : credentials are externalized into files which are Git-ignored.
+A better solution will be found as soon as possible.

+If you download this source code, to make the Browser Extension working, you have to create a `credentials.js` file in `BrowserExtension` directory.
+This file must look like :
+> const TEMP_TOKEN = "123456";

 ## Resources
 - [Todoist REST API Documentation](https://developer.todoist.com/rest/v1/#create-a-new-task), for Task Add Service
 - [Todoist Sync API Documentation](https://developer.todoist.com/sync/v8/#authorization), for Todoist Authorization Flow, based on OAuth